Triple Bottom Line of Sustainability EXPLAINED

 • Food: promoting more healthy and sustainable diets, such as the Mediterranean or Japanese diets, that make less use of animal products.

-• Freshwater: efficiency is improved by upgrading infrastructure and using new green technologies, especially in agriculture.
+• Freshwater: efficiency is improved by upgrading infrastructure and using new technologies, especially in agriculture.
 Managing also the demand side, by educating the public on the use of this precious and limited resource.

 • Reducing CO2 emissions: by making extensive use of renewable sources, improving efficiency, and upgrading to new technologies.